paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 11. Backup `otp.bin` to multiple locations (such as online file storage)

 ##### Section IV - Restoring the System
-2. Copy your `sysNAND_original.bin` and `RedNAND_original.bin` backups from Section I to the root of your SD card
+2. Copy your `sysNAND_original.bin` backup from Section I to the root of your SD card
 2. Reinsert your SD card into your 3DS then press B to return to the main menu
 3. Go to "NAND Backup & Restore"
 4. Restore SysNAND from `sysNAND_original.bin`
-5. Restore EmuNAND from `RedNAND_original.bin`
 5. Cross your fingers
 6. Reboot!